wildchaindev/WildChain-Prototype/README.md

 }
 ```

-Replace ADDRESS_HERE with your account address and
+Replace ADDRESS_HERE with your account address with the 0x removed and
 PRIVATE_KEY_HERE <br/>with the private key from ```flow keys generate```

 ### 5. Deploy the contracts